Golf Wang

-Golf Wang (also known as simply Golf) is an American streetwear brand established in 2011 by American musician Tyler, the Creator.
+Golf Wang is an American street-wear brand established in 2011 by American musician Tyler, the Creator.
 The name Golf Wang is a spoonerism of his Los Angeles-based musical collective Odd Future Wolf Gang Kill Them All (OFWGKTA) or Odd Future for short, of which he was a co-founder.
 Golf Wang is known for its colorful visual aesthetic.
-The brand has since expanded beyond its Odd Future affiliation and has established itself in the fashion industry.
+In 2013, the brand expanded beyond its Odd Future affiliation and established itself in the fashion industry.
 It is designed by Tyler, the Creator.
-The brand offers clothing, footwear through Golf le Fleur, jewelry, and other products.
+The brand offers clothing, footwear through collaborations with Converse often under the name GOLF le FLEUR*, jewellery, upon other products.
 "Holiday 1991", the brand's first lookbook, was released on December 11, 2011.

-Creative Expansion
+Creative expansion

 Split from Odd Future

-Golf Wang was released in December 2011, still largely affiliated with Odd Future.
+Golf Wang was still affiliated with Odd Future, during its December 2011 debut.
 In 2013, Golf Wang publicly separated from Odd Future.